contensis/contensis.github.io/docs-src/entries/update-an-entry.md

 3. Press the **Edit** button on the *Entry* you want to edit.
 The *Entry Editor* screen will open ready for you to make your updates.
 4. Press *Save* and *Publish* to update the *Entry* in your project.

-Take a look at our [versioning](/entries/entry-versioning.md) and [workflow states](/entries/workflow-states.md) article for details of how Contensis handles entries at different stages of the authoring process.
+Take a look at our [versioning](/entries/entry-versioning.md) and [workflow states](/entries/workflow-states.md) article for details of how Contensis handles *Entries* at different stages of the authoring process.